DaniLacarbi/JTetris/README.md

 ```
 java -jar JTetris.jar
 ```
+Please read the release notes carefully.
+It has especially been proven that the binary is NOT compatible with older versions such as Java 8.
+I might compile a compatible version, if possible.

 ## How to play
 Once started, you must use the keyboard to play the game.
 Here is the list of all possible commands: